 The role of protective factors in strong mental health cannot be emphasized enough.
 Developing strong protective factors over the course of our lives not only helps shield us from negative life experiences, but can also help us realize the substantial effect that our environments and our thought patterns can have on our mental well-being.

 We understand that suicide is a multi-faceted and complex phenomenon.
 No single approach, such as mentioned above, will eradicated suicide entirely.
 The promotion of healthy living is but one way that can be used to help prevent its occurrence.
 If this saves even one life, it is worth the effort!

 Although the voyage to sustain mental wellness may be fraught with unexplained detours and unplanned mishaps, having valid passports that are well-stamped with protective factors can outfit us with the proper safety equipment to face every challenging twist, turn and hurdle.

 For this is our life voyage.
 If we are actively engaged and charting our own paths, mental illness or suicidality will have less chance of darkening our personal travelogue.

 The international theme for World Suicide Prevention Day (WSPD) 2015 was “Preventing Suicide: Reaching Out and Saving Lives.”
 Reaching out, as many of us know, is easier said than done.
-People at risk of suicide are sometimes reaching out for help from the last of their reserves.
+People considering suicide are sometimes reaching out for help from the last of their reserves.
 How do we get to this point?
 And how can we invest in ourselves and in our own personal mental health, on an ongoing basis to better weather these times and strengthen ourselves?

 Here at the Centre for Suicide Prevention (CSP) we have been using a “Passport for Living” metaphor to symbolize the healthy activities and lifestyles in which we engage as solid suicide prevention practices: protective factors.
 When our passport is full and active we know we are keeping our own mental health in check and are better able to reach out and connect with others whose passports may not be as complete and current.